telerik/blazor-docs/components/gauge-circular/overview.md

 * [Labels]({%slug circular-gauge-labels%}) - The labels are rendered on the scale of the component to give information to the users.

-* See the [Pointers]({%slug circular-gauge-pointers%}) - The pointers indicate the values on the scale of the component.
+* [Pointers]({%slug circular-gauge-pointers%}) - The pointers indicate the values on the scale of the component.

 ## Methods

 The Circular Gauge reference exposes the `Refresh` method which allows you to programatically re-render the component.

 >caption Get a component reference and use the Refresh method